renatootescu/ETL-pipeline/README.md

     password = '********************'
     awsIAMrole = 'arn:aws:iam::************:role/*******

-You will have to change the s3 bucket name and file key (the name of the file saved in the s3 bucket) located at lines 148 and line 150 in the [**dags/dagRun.py**](https://github.com/renatootescu/ETL-pipeline/blob/main/dags/dagRun.py) script:
+You will have to change the s3 bucket name and file key (the name of the file saved in the s3 bucket) located at lines 148 and line 150 in [**dags/dagRun.py**](https://github.com/renatootescu/ETL-pipeline/blob/main/dags/dagRun.py):

     # name of the file in the AWS s3 bucket
     key = 'countyData.json'